DIY Energy Hub

 The Spark That Reset My Confidence

-By February 22, I was ready for final assembly.
+By late February, I was ready for final assembly.
 This is where my lack of formal training usually catches up with me.
 I was tightening a terminal on the fourth cell with an uninsulated wrench—rule number one is to wrap your tools in electrical tape, which I had naturally ignored because I was "just doing a quick check."
 The wrench slipped and bridged the gap between the positive and negative terminals.
 The resulting 'crack' of the spark was louder than a 9mm handgun in that enclosed garage.

 The smell of charred electrical tape filled the air instantly, and I saw a permanent pit melted into my brand-new copper busbar.
 I froze, waiting for the lithium fire I’d read about in horror stories.
 Then I heard the door creak open.
 The sight of my wife standing in the doorway with her arms crossed after the circuit breaker tripped (I’d managed to surge the garage circuit too) was actually scarier than the spark.
 It was a humbling reminder that while voltage is like bandwidth, current is like a physical flood.
 If you don't respect the pipe, the pipe breaks you.